Discussion Papers 2009.

 According to Luger and Maynard (2008, 29.) regional economic development is

-efforts to enhance employment, income, wealth, and/or opportunity within a de-
+“efforts to enhance employment, income, wealth, and/or opportunity within a de-

-(…); it is an outcome, equated to a better quality-of-life for
+fined geographic areas (…); it is an outcome, equated to a better quality-of-life for

-(…) that means a more vibrant social and cultural milieu, financial secu-
+citizens (…) that means a more vibrant social and cultural milieu, financial secu-

 nitions correspond to the term „socio-economic development” used in this article,